 Section 7.6.
 Call-in Pay.
 An employee called back to work after having gone home shall receive a minimum of three (3) hours work or pay.
 An employee thus called back to work will receive one and one-half (11⁄2) times his straight time hourly rate of pay for any hours worked outside his normal shift hours.
+Employees must report for such call in assignments within 60 minutes of accepting such assignment.
 The three (3) hour minimum provision of this section shall not apply where an employee is called back to work and he or she: